10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user geosesarma – CC BY 4.0

-Look at a map and you’ll see that Dekay’s brown snakes overwhelmingly concentrate in the eastern USA.
-They’re absent from western realms like California, Oregon, and even Colorado.
-Their westernmost point discovered so far lies in Texas, around Lubbock County, although it’s always possible that there’s hidden colonies (as this species likes to hide under shelter).
+Look at a map, and you’ll see that Dekay’s brown snakes overwhelmingly concentrate in the eastern USA.
+They’re absent from western states like California, Oregon, Iowa, and even Colorado.
+Their westernmost point discovered so far lies in Lubbock County, Texas, although it’s always possible that there’s hidden colonies that scientists haven’t discovered yet (as this is a shy species).
 In 1922, a sighting was recorded in Roberts County, South Dakota.
-Whether this was made in error remains a mystery to this day, as they resemble several other small brownish snakes.
+Whether this was made in error remains an unsolved mystery to this day, as they closely resemble several other small brown snakes.

-Dekay’s brown snakes reach Montreal to the north, and are plentiful in temperate southern areas of Ontario.
+Dekay’s brown snakes reach Montreal to the north, and are common in southern areas of Ontario.
 In the USA, they remain abundant all the way through to southeast Maine.
+To the south, Dekay’s brown snakes plunge beyond the border deep into Mexico.
+They’re abundant in the eastern half of Mexico, but are mostly missing from the west.

 DeKay's Brownsnake Storeria dekayi aggressive